-Gail was born in Blackpool in the north west of England and is an artist and educator.
+Gail was born in Blackpool in the north west of England and is an artist, researcher and educator.
 She exhibits internationally and is commissioned by both private and corporate clients.
-Her work explores the complex relationships between people and place.
+Her work explores real and imagined relationships between people and place.
 Gail currently lives and works in London and Limoges in south West France

 My paintings are serialised narratives, informed by language, literature and cinematography.
-I take a broad approach that encompasses painting, installations and collaborative working processes.
+I take a broad church approach that encompasses painting, installations and collaborative working processes.
 Although built from observed realities and lived experiences, the exhibitions become fictional spaces where moments are reimagined and reinvented.
 Imagery for me can be found, remembered or appropriated in order to convey messages.
-My work addresses themes such as nationhood, urbanization, fantasy, love and nostalgia and engages with politics in the sense that I am aware of the socio economic and cultural references that visual language carries.
-Above all, I make work to satisfy a need to see beyond the surface, to uncover new thoughts and feelings about the world.
+My work addresses themes such as nationhood, urbanization, fantasy, love and nostalgia.

 Whilst studying for an MA at Goldsmiths College, I examined how creativity and art can lead to higher levels of attainment.
 My research drew on the French philosophies and politics of relational aesthetics.
 In particular, asking how art helps us to make connections, enrich lives and bring about transformation.